 - 1/2 teaspoon salt

-1 Preheat oven to 350°F. In a small bowl vigorously mix together the eggs, brown sugar, corn syrup, molasses, melted butter, flour, vanilla, salt, until smooth.
+1 Mix pecan pie filling: Preheat oven to 350°F. In a medium bowl vigorously mix together the eggs, brown sugar, corn syrup, molasses, melted butter, vanilla, salt, until smooth.
 (No need for a mixer, you can beat by hand using a wooden spoon.)

-3 Bake at 350°F for 30 minutes.
+3 Bake: Bake at 350°F for 30 minutes.
 After 30 minutes tent the pie loosely with aluminum foil to prevent the crust and pecans from getting too browned.
-Bake for another 40 to 50 minutes until the filling has set.
-The pie should be just barely wiggly in the center.
+Bake for another 35 to 45 minutes until the filling has set.
+The pie should be a bit wiggly in the center.